Michaelgathara/GPT/STRUCTURE.md

 └── requirements.txt
 ```

-Proposed structure, including some testing scripts and some running scripts baked in
+Proposed structure, including some testing scripts and some running scripts baked in, TODO later
 ```
 gpt/
 ├── data/